 Our funder had already taken 10 startups to exit and that experience was really useful when we launched the company.
-Due to Covid we only recently met our investors at our first team "away day".
-It was an incredibly positive experience.

 As well as developing our use case for compliance, we also have international plans.
 We know it's a slow burner, but we're on the path to getting a major contract - we have really experienced people involved and we're competing strongly against established companies.